sethstrouf/blog-v2-backend/README.md

 * Database connection
   - `railway shell` to connect to production db
      - may have to run `railway link` and/or `railway service` first
+  - `rails c -e production` to run console in production

 * How to run the test suite